me-box/zestdb/docs/README.md

 $ client.exe --server-key 'vl6wu0A@XP?}Or/&BR#LSxn>A+}L)p44/W[wXL3<' --path '/kv/foo' --mode get --format binary > /tmp/image.jpg
 ```

 When you observe a path this functionality will expire.
-By default a single observation will take place and then expire immediately.
-To extend this behaviour you need to specify a 'max-age' flag.
-This is the time in seconds the observation will expire from its first invocation.
+By default a observation will last 60 seconds.
+To change this behaviour you need to specify a 'max-age' flag providing the number of seconds to observe for.
 For example to observe a path for 1 hour you could do the following:

 ```bash
 $ client.exe --server-key 'vl6wu0A@XP?}Or/&BR#LSxn>A+}L)p44/W[wXL3<' --path '/kv/foo' --mode observe --max-age 3600